moabu/cluster-mgr/README.md

 #### GUI tool for managing Gluu Server and OpenLDAP replication.

 Cluster Manager currently only supports installation on Ubuntu 14 and 16.
-It can, however, be used to configure Gluu Server clusters on Ubuntu, Debian, and CentOS.
+It can, however, be used to configure Gluu Server clusters on Ubuntu and CentOS.

 ##### Gluu Cluster Manager should be installed on a secure administrators computer or a VM as it will have SSH access to all servers in the cluster.